Background Screening 101: A Basic Guide to Understanding Pre-Employment Vetting

 What is background screening?

-When most people think of a background check, the first thing that usually comes to mind is a criminal history check that investigates if someone has committed a crime.
-In truth, though, most background checks entail much more than that.
-A hunt for relevant criminal records is ultimately only one part of a much bigger picture.
+When employers need to perform a background check, the first thing that comes to mind is a criminal history check that investigates an individual’s past to discover crimes.
+In truth, most background checks entail much more than that.
+Searching for relevant criminal records is only one part of a much bigger picture.

 Let’s begin with a simple definition: employment background screening comprises the tools employers use to vet their candidates as thoroughly as possible.
 This process involves reviewing criminal records, but it can also include verifying education and employment history, checking for civil records, verifying professional references, and much more.

-A good background check offers information that helps employers develop a clear view of applicants, their suitability, and qualifications.
-Background checks can take several days to process, so planning what you will investigate is critical.
-You must know what information to check to secure a timely service.
-Otherwise, you might experience hiring delays that are troublesome for your company and applicants.
+Running a decent background check offers information that helps employers develop a clear view of applicants, their suitability, and qualifications.
+Pre-employment background checks can take several days to process, so planning what you will investigate is critical.
+Otherwise, your applicants may experience troublesome hiring delays that frustrate all involved.

-Why is it so important to undertake a multi-layered approach to vetting candidates?
-In other words, what makes each element of the process worth the time and effort?
-In the case of a criminal history check, understanding a person’s background may be vital to keeping your company, your employees, and your customers safe.
-A past that includes a history of violence or theft from previous employers should be a red flag for a re-evaluation of suitability.
+Why is it essential to make each element of the hiring process worth the time and effort?
+In the case of a criminal history check, understanding an applicant’s background may be vital to keeping your company, employees, and customers safe.
+A past with a history of violence or theft from previous employers should be a warning to re-evaluate suitability.

-Going beyond criminal records, conducting employment and education verifications helps confirm that applicants have the right skills and training.
+Going beyond criminal records, conducting employment confirmations and verifying qualifications helps confirm that applicants have the appropriate skills and training.
 After all, hiring those with the experience necessary to perform the job is non-negotiable.
-Some background checks can even verify whether applicants are truthful about their identity—and whether they have international arrest warrants.
+Some background checks can even verify whether applicants are truthful about their identity – and whether they have international arrest warrants.

-These efforts combined go by many names: background screening, background checks or pre-employment screenings.
-Regardless of what you call them, these tools are always there to help protect your company from the risk of an inappropriate hire.
-Those risks include negative press, negligent hiring lawsuits, and other liabilities.
-Many employers believe detailed background checks are worth the cost of admission to minimize these risks.
+These combined efforts go by many names: background screening, background checks or pre-employment screenings.
+Regardless, these tools are always available to protect your company from inappropriate hire risks.
+Threats include negative press, negligent hiring lawsuits, and reputational liabilities.
+Many employers believe detailed background checks are worth the cost to make informed hiring decisions.
 The value of a background check is apparent—compared to the potential damages from a successful lawsuit.

-One essential element here is the importance of identifying information for background checks.
+An essential element here is the importance of identity information for background checks.
 Names are the primary method to identify criminal records.
-This element can be challenging for a business because many people share common names.
-How do you know that you’re finding and reviewing the appropriate records?
+This element can be challenging for a business because many people share names.
+How do you know that you’re reviewing the appropriate records?

-Knowing other details about an applicant, such as their birthdate, is vital to make sure records belong to your applicant.
+Knowing other details about an applicant, such as their birthdate, is vital to ensure that records belong to your applicant.
 Criminal records don’t contain Social Security numbers, so birthdays, addresses, and other personal information are necessary to confirm a match.
-The additional identifying information can also help background check providers access records associated with a candidate’s aliases or prior names, including maiden names.
+The additional data can also help background check providers access records associated with a candidate’s aliases or prior names, including maiden names.

 What is negligent hiring?

 You’ll often hear that conducting background checks and thorough due diligence are essential to avoid accusations of negligence.
-Yet, what does “negligent hiring” mean?
-It is another central element of background checks 101.
+Yet, what does negligent hiring mean?
+It is another central element of background screening 101.
 The easiest way to answer that question is by a quick example:

-Suppose an applicant has one or even several prior convictions for aggravated assault.
-A short-staffed employer cuts corners and does not order a background check on the individual, instead hiring them immediately.
-Six months into the job, the individual snaps during a disagreement with a coworker and lashes out, seriously injuring the coworker.
+Imagine an applicant with one or several convictions for aggravated assault on public record.
+A short-staffed employer cuts corners and does not order a background check on them; instead, they make an immediate hire.
+Six months into the job, the individual snaps during a disagreement with a coworker and seriously injures their coworker.
 Learning that there was no background check and a history of violence at play, the injured coworker sues the business and wins a judgment worth millions of dollars.

 Though this is an extreme example, it illustrates the fundamental issue.
-If you don’t take steps that could reasonably uncover adverse information about a candidate, you might be liable for the harm they cause that you could’ve foreseen.
-Due diligence and thorough vetting are vital to establish that you did as much as possible to hire safe, reliable employees.
+If you don’t take steps that could reasonably uncover adverse information about a candidate, you would be liable for the harm they cause that you should have foreseen.
+Due diligence and thorough vetting are vital to establish that you did everything possible to hire safe, reliable employees.

 Do arrests show on background checks?

+This question is one of the most prevalent regarding criminal background checks.
 The answer depends on the state.
-Some states have laws prohibiting employers from asking about arrest records or using them for employment-related decisions.
-Since arrests are not proof of guilt, they are unreliable indicators of a potential problem.
-Their use in hiring considerations can often be unfair as a barrier to employment because arrests don’t tell the truth about the situation.
+Some state laws prohibit employers from asking about or using arrest records for employment-related decisions.
+Arrests are not proof of guilt—only unreliable indicators of a potential problem.
+Using them in hiring considerations is often an unfair barrier to employment because arrests don’t tell the truth about the situation.

 In some cases, non-conviction arrests can appear on a background check.
-This situation is most likely when the arrest record is seven years old or less, as the FCRA still allows such reporting.
+It usually happens when the arrest record is seven years or older, as the FCRA (Fair Credit Reporting Act) still allows such reporting.
 However, many consumer reporting agencies choose not to report non-conviction records due to their potential for misuse and confusion.

-At backgroundchecks.com, we always exclude arrest history information from our background check reports to protect our customers from compliance issues.
+At backgroundchecks.com, we always exclude arrest history information from our background check reports to keep our clients compliant with the Equal Employment Opportunity Commission.
 To learn whether your state legally allows the use of arrest records for hiring, read our white paper on the matter.

 Do dismissed cases show on background checks?

 Similar to arrests, dismissed cases are not proof of guilt.
 However, a dismissed case may appear on a candidate’s background check.
-An arrest that never led to a criminal charge is one thing, but a criminal charge stays on the person’s record even if a court dismisses the charges or the case ends in a not-guilty verdict.
+An arrest that does not lead to an official charge is one thing, but a criminal charge remains on the individual’s record even if a court dismisses the case or it results in a not-guilty verdict.

-Just because dismissed charges may appear on a background check doesn’t mean employers must consider them.
-Organizations usually recognize the difference between a formal conviction and a charge that ultimately went nowhere.
-Since you cannot assume guilt or wrongdoing based on a dismissed charge, avoiding them as the basis for taking adverse action is usually advisable.
+Just because dismissed charges appear on a background check doesn’t mean employers can consider them.
+Organizations usually recognize the difference between a formal conviction and a dismissed charge, and you cannot assume guilt or wrongdoing based on this.
 Read our full post about dismissed cases and background checks to learn more about this subject.

 Do expunged or sealed records show on background checks?

-Some states allow individuals with convictions to request a “clean slate” after some time.
-Other states automatically clear an individual’s record of minor crimes or non-violent felonies once such conditions exist—usually several years without additional criminal charges.
+Some states allow individuals with convictions to request a clean slate after some time.
+Other states automatically clear an individual’s record of minor or non-violent crimes once such conditions exist—usually several years without additional criminal charges.

 Does your company employ candidates whose criminal histories make hiring or providing specific benefits challenging?
 At backgroundchecks.com, we designed a program called MyClearStart to place information on expungement in the hands of applicants.